Saranoah/QURANIC-PHYSICS-ENGINE/Scientific_Evidence_from_the_Quran.md

 ### **The Scientific Reality (21st Century Understanding):**

-When I first read this verse, I thought: *"How can water burn?"* Then I studied the chemistry, and the answer was breathtaking.
+When I first read this verse, I thought: *"How can water transform to fire...ignited like roket feul?"* Then I studied the chemistry, and the answer was breathtaking.

 #### **🧪 The Water Dissociation Process:**